 - 13.a.
 Load the example Jalview Jar file in Exercise 12.
 Customise it how you wish but leave it unwrapped.
 Select $File \Rightarrow Export\ Image \Rightarrow HTML$ from the alignment menu.
-Save the file and open it in your favourite web browser. - 13.b.
-Now wrap the alignment and export the image to HTML again.
+Save the file and open it in your favoured web browser. - 13.b.
+Wrap the alignment and export the image to HTML again.
 Compare the two images.
-Note that the exported image matches the format displayed in the alignment window but annotations are not exported. - 13.c.
+(Note that the exported image matches the format displayed in the alignment window but annotations are not exported). - 13.c.
 Export the alignment using the $File \Rightarrow Export\ Image \Rightarrow PNG$ menu option.
 Open the file in an image viewer that allows zooming such as Paint or Photoshop (Windows), or Preview (Mac OS X) and zoom in.
 Notice that the image is a bitmap and it becomes pixelated very quickly.
-Note also that the annotation lines are included in the image. - 13.d.
-Export the alignment using the $File \Rightarrow Export\ Image \Rightarrow EPS$ menu option.
+(Note that the annotation lines are included in the image.) - 13.d.
+Export the alignment using the File ⇒ Export Image ⇒ EPS menu option.
 Open the file in a suitable program such as Photoshop, Illustrator, Inkscape, Ghostview, Powerpoint (Windows), or Preview (Mac OS X).
 Zoom in and note that the image has near-infinite resolution.